 The pickled okra recipe below is a variation of my green bean refrigerator pickles.
 This recipe is for refrigerator pickles, which means that you don't need sterile jars or any sort of canning skills.

 Quick pickles are often called refrigerator pickles, because you need to store them in the refrigerator.
-They will keep in the fridge for three to four weeks.
+They will keep in the fridge for 3 to 4 weeks.

 This recipe doesn't need a hot water bath or any canning supplies.
 The trade-off is that they won't keep for as long.
 You're still prolonging the shelf life, but it's by weeks rather than months.